jhaslam/bc_vaccine_card_decoder/README.md

 # British Columbia Vaccine Card Decoder

 ## Disclaimer
-I am in no way associated with the proivince of British Columbia, except for the fact that I happen to live here.
+I am in no way associated with the province of British Columbia, except for the fact that I happen to live here.
 I am simply a software engineer scratching a curiosity itch.